simonsteele/pn/pnwtl/doc/readme.txt

 4) Added new Open Files view
 5) Added new File Browser view
 6) New icons for docking windows
-7) Changed text search regular expressions engine to Boost Xpressive
+7) Changed text search regular expressions engine to Boost Xpressive, now supports multi-line regular expressions
 8) Added support for word character set specification in schemes
 9) New style presets (ZenBurn, Murky)
 10) Auto-complete choices are backed by file instead of the registry